-Rules which govern any exercise of expert judgement and ex-post evaluation process of any discretion are described in the PRIBOR Code of Conduct.
-Only adequately trained Submitters from panel banks may exercise an expert judgement in their contribution in circumstances described.
+Rules which govern any exercise of expert judgement and ex-post evaluation process of any discretion of Panel Banks are described in the PRIBOR Code of Conduct.
+Only adequately trained Submitters from Panel Banks may exercise an expert judgement in their contribution in circumstances described.

-Panel banks are required to establish policies on the use of discretion that specify at least the following:
+Panel Banks are required to establish policies on the use of discretion that specify at least the following:

-- a. the circumstances in which it may exercise discretion - b. the persons within the panel bank that are permitted to exercise discretion - c. any internal controls that govern the exercise of the panel bank's discretion in accordance with its policies - d. any persons within the panel bank that may evaluate ex-post the exercise of discretion
+- a. the circumstances in which it may exercise discretion - b. the persons within the Panel Bank that are permitted to exercise discretion - c. any internal controls that govern the exercise of the Panel Bank's discretion in accordance with its policies d. any persons within the Panel Bank that may evaluate ex-post the exercise of discretion

-Where the contribution of input data relies on expert judgement, the policies of a panel bank in relation of the use of judgement or the exercise of discretion shall include:
+Where the contribution of input data relies on expert judgement, the policies of a Panel Bank in relation of the use of judgement or the exercise of discretion shall include: